1. Using Appulate

 Mark as bound button

-If you click the Mark as bound button, you'll first see the Mark as bound dialog asking you to confirm the binding action.
-The dialog text slightly differs depending on whether you've clicked the button on the quote (example below) or market level but the action performed is the same.
+The dialog text slightly differs depending on whether you've clicked the button on the quote (example below) or market level, but the action performed is the same.

 Mark as bound dialog on the quote level